ethereum/execution-apis/src/engine/specification.md

   * `{status: ACCEPTED, latestValidHash: null, validationError: null}` if the following conditions are met:
     - the `blockHash` of the payload is valid
     - the payload doesn't extend the canonical chain
-    - the payload hasn't been fully validated.
+    - the payload hasn't been fully validated
+  * with `-32002: Invalid terminal block` error if terminal block conditions aren't met.

-1. If any of the above fails due to errors unrelated to the normal processing flow of the method, the client software **MUST** return an error.
+1. If any of the above fails due to errors unrelated to the normal processing flow of the method, a client software **MUST** respond with an error object.

 ### engine_forkchoiceUpdatedV1